ayitbarek/ayitbarek.github.io/facilities.md

   <h3>Charles C. Allen Jr. Biotechnology Laboratory</h3>
   <img src="/Images/allen-lab.jpeg" alt="Allen Biotechnology Lab" class="facility-img">
   <p>
-    The Allen Lab, located in Newar, DE, is a <strong>BSL-3, USDA-licensed, and NAHLN-approved</strong> facility dedicated to high-containment poultry disease research.
+    The Allen Lab, located in Newark, DE, is a <strong>BSL-3, USDA-licensed, and NAHLN-approved</strong> facility dedicated to high-containment poultry disease research.
     This building supports work on <strong>highly virulent pathogens</strong> like avian influenza and Newcastle disease in a secure and biosecure environment.